laminas/laminas-session/doc/book/zend.session.save-handler.md

 # Session Save Handlers

-Zend Framework comes with a standard set of save handler classes which are ready for you to use.
+Laminas comes with a standard set of save handler classes which are ready for you to use.
-Save Handlers themselves are decoupled from PHP's save handler functions and are *only* implemented as a PHP save handler when utilized in conjunction with `Zend\Session\SessionManager`.
+Save Handlers themselves are decoupled from PHP's save handler functions and are *only* implemented as a PHP save handler when utilized in conjunction with `Laminas\Session\SessionManager`.

 orphan

 ## Cache

-`Zend\Session\SaveHandler\Cache` allows you to provide an instance of `Zend\Cache` to be utilized as a session save handler.
+`Laminas\Session\SaveHandler\Cache` allows you to provide an instance of `Laminas\Cache` to be utilized as a session save handler.
 Generally if you are utilizing the Cache save handler; you are likely using products such as memcached.